MyCryptoHQ/support.mycrypto.com/src/content/faq/how-to-buy-ethereum-with-usd.md

 Secondly, most of the people involved in this world are pretty technical and sometimes forget how different things are.
 Take your time, ask questions, ask for clarification reach out for help, read the instructions, read the warnings, hang out, and try to learn new things.

-- **Scams and [phishing sites](https://www.google.com/safebrowsing/static/faq.html#q1) and malicious links exist.
+- **Scams, [phishing sites](https://www.google.com/safebrowsing/static/faq.html#q1), and malicious links exist.
 Trust messages and random links about as much as those in your spambox.
 Verify verify verify.**

 - **Always save & back up your private key in a *separate* location, like a piece of paper or a USB drive.
 Avoid cloud storage.**